DTDC Franchise — Is It Worth It in 2026? Honest Review

 4. Commission Rates Are Not Fixed — and Can Change

 DTDC’s commission structure for franchisees is determined by regional policy and can be renegotiated at contract renewal.
-Unlike a food franchise where your margin on a product is relatively stable, courier commission rates are subject to competitive pricing pressure.
+Unlike a food franchise, where your margin on a product is relatively stable, courier commission rates are subject to competitive pricing pressure.
 When DTDC lowers shipping prices to compete with Delhivery for large e-commerce accounts, the impact on per-shipment commission trickles down to the franchise partner level.

 5. Delivery Franchisees Cannot Book Shipments